EvidentSecurity/esp-sdk-ruby/docs/CustomSignaturesApi.md

 api_instance = ESP::CustomSignaturesApi.new

+external_account_ids = [56] # Array<Integer> | The external account IDs this custom signature should run for.
+If no accounts are selected the custom signature will not be run.

 identifier = "identifier_example" # String | The identifier to use for the custom signature.
 Common format is AWS:- such as AWS:IAM-001

 name = "name_example" # String | The name of the custom signature

 risk_level = "risk_level_example" # String | The risk-level of the problem identified by the custom signature.
 Valid values are low, medium, high

-external_account_ids = [56] # Array<Integer> | The external account IDs this custom signature should run for.
-If no accounts are selected the custom signature will not be run.

 opts = {
+  include: "include_example", # String | Related objects that can be included in the response:  organization, teams, external_accounts, definitions, suppressions See Including Objects for more information.
   description: "description_example", # String | The description of the custom signature that is displayed on alerts
-  resolution: "resolution_example", # String | Details for how to resolve this custom signature that is displayed on alerts
+  resolution: "resolution_example" # String | Details for how to resolve this custom signature that is displayed on alerts }
-  include: "include_example" # String | Related objects that can be included in the response:  organization, teams, external_accounts, definitions See Including Objects for more information.
-}

 begin
   #Create a(n) Custom Signature
-  result = api_instance.create(identifier, name, risk_level, external_account_ids, opts)
+  result = api_instance.create(external_account_ids, identifier, name, risk_level, opts)
   p result
 rescue ESP::ApiError => e
   puts "Exception when calling CustomSignaturesApi->create: #{e}"